Local Youth Will Lead PETA Protest Against Penalty for Those Choosing Eco- and Animal-Friendly Options

 “Continuing to charge more for vegan milk while admitting that it’s the key to reducing Starbucks’ massive carbon footprint is irresponsible and unethical,” says PETA Director of Student Campaigns and Influence Rachelle Owen.
 “Young people are leading the charge in demanding that the company wake up and smell the coffee: It’s time for the unfair surcharge to end.”

 In today’s dairy industry, cows are forcibly impregnated (raped via an inserted syringe) and calves are torn away from their loving mothers within a day of birth.
-According to the United Nations, animal agriculture is responsible for nearly a fifth of human-induced greenhouse-gas emissions and a global shift to vegan eating is necessary to combat the worst effects of climate change.
+According to the United Nations, animal agriculture is responsible for nearly a fifth of human-induced greenhouse-gas emissions and a global shift to vegan eating is vital if we are to combat the worst effects of climate change.

 PETA—whose motto reads, in part, that “animals are not ours to eat”—opposes speciesism, a human-supremacist worldview.
 For more information, please visit PETA.org.